 With activities as varied as quad bike safari tours and skydiving, guided nature walks and night time star gazing, the picturesque Leobo Private Reserve is just waiting to astound you on a visit you’ll never forget.

-How to Get to the Leobo Private Reserve
+How to Get to the Leobo Private Reserve in Waterberg, SA.

 The Leobo Private Reserve is far from our hectic modern lives, hidden in its own secluded world; but despite its remote location getting there is surprisingly easy!